-India is an emerging market for trading, and is fast becoming a market for future growth.
-At present, only a very low percentage of the household savings of Indians are invested in the domestic stock market for trading, but with GDP growing and a stable financial market, these investments may see a rise.
+India is an emerging market for trading and is fast becoming a market for future growth.
+At present, only a meagre percentage of the household savings of Indians are invested in the domestic stock market for trading.
+The good news is these investments may see a rise with a growing economy and a stable financial market.

 1] Frequent Trades –

-Trading involves frequent buying and selling of commodities, currencies or other securities.
-Frequents trades help take advantage of the fluctuations in the market.
-Trading practice generally is buying when the market is down and selling when the market rises to its maturity and is about to fall again.
-Even smallest changes in market give high profits through frequent trades.
+Trading involves frequent buying and selling commodities, currencies, or other securities.
+Regular trades help take advantage of the fluctuations in the market.
+In general, traders buy low and sell high when the market has reached its maturity and is about to fall.
+Buying and selling frequently is a way to earn high profits.

 – William O’Neil